 As is true with other chronic diseases, living with scleroderma can place you on a roller coaster of emotions.
 Here are some suggestions to help you even out the ups and downs:

-If scleroderma makes it difficult for you to do things you enjoy, ask your doctor about ways to get around the obstacles.
+The prognosis for scleroderma has improved dramatically over the past 30 years as the ability to detect and treat many of the problems of scleroderma has improved.
+But if scleroderma makes it difficult for you to do things you enjoy, ask your doctor about ways to get around the obstacles.

 Keep in mind that your physical health can have a direct impact on your mental health.
 Denial, anger and frustration are common with chronic illnesses.